Skip to main content

 About Sera Voss: The Author Behind The Starfall Accord

-Last Updated: March 15, 2026
+Last Updated: June 28, 2026

 For every reader who's searched "slow burn sci fi romance" at midnight and been let down by what they found.

-If you've ever started a book expecting enemies-to-lovers tension that lasts and then watched it dissolve into fluff by chapter four — this page is for you.
+If you've ever started a book expecting enemies to lovers tension that lasts and then watched it dissolve into fluff by chapter four, this page is for you.

 Slow burn that was actually slow.